spike-rabbit/element/docs/index.md

 # Siemens Element Design System

-Siemens Element is a design system for products and digital experiences, grounded in the Siemens Design Language.
-It includes Angular UI components, design tools and resources, human interface guidelines, and a vibrant community of contributors.
+Siemens Element is a design system of the smart infrastructure domain that implements the Siemens Design Language in Angular.
+It includes UI components, design tools and resources, human interface guidelines, and a vibrant community of contributors.

 ![Moodboard components dark](images/mood-components-dark.png)